tianbingithub/iot/intl.en-US/Communications/Server-side Subscription/Use MNS server-side subscription.md

     4. Run the program to listen to the MNS queue.
 3. Start a device and send a message from the device to IoT Platform.

-    For more information about how to develop a device-side SDK, see[Link SDK documentation](https://www.alibabacloud.com/help/doc-detail/96624.htm).
+    For more information about how to develop a device-side SDK, see [Link SDK documentation](https://www.alibabacloud.com/help/doc-detail/96624.htm).

 4. Check whether your cloud application retrieves the message.
 The following code shows the format of a retrieved message: